-Janey Moffatt is an arts educator and community artist who studied Art at West Dean College and English Literature at Leeds University.
-She fuses fine art with craft techniques for her work at The Craftimation Factory, an arts charity that she established with her mother in 2013.
+I am a community artist who studied Art at West Dean College and English Literature at Leeds University.
+I enjoy fusing fine art with craft techniques for my work at The Craftimation Factory, an arts charity that I established with my Mum in 2013.
+It is an award winning organisation that brings art activities to everyone, especially those who might face barriers.

-Moffatt is an experimental textile artist who was deeply affected by her youth spent growing up in the Troubles of Northern Ireland.
-She explores conflict, oppression and resolution in her work; looking at how imbalances of power influence our relationships with ourselves, each other and the space we occupy.
-Moffatt uses motifs that echo the symbolism of her childhood; guns and the piercing eyes of Irish politicians feature often.
-Sometimes the exploration of contention is through a global lens of war; at others that of a deeply personal battle within the individual.
+I am a contemporary mixed-media artist who combines fabric, paper and stitch with drawing, painting and mark-making.
+I was deeply affected by my youth spent growing up in the Troubles of Northern Ireland, and as a result I explore conflict, oppression and the resolution of trauma in my work; looking at how imbalances of power influence our relationships with ourselves, each other and the space we occupy.
+I use motifs that echo the symbolism of my childhood: soldiers, guns and the piercing eyes of Irish politicians feature alongside the delicate imagery of the nature that I was surrounded by and sought solace in.
+Sometimes my exploration of contention is through a global lens of war; at others that of a deeply personal battle within the individual.

 Janey is the founder of The Craftimation Factory; an award winning Charitable Incorporated Organisation created by herself and her mother after years of enjoying knitting and craft together.
 The organisation's aim is to bring creativity and joy to all, but especially those who might not otherwise be able to access it.
 The Craftimation Factory is governed by a board of four trustees.